October 27, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of A Measure of Mercy, go HERE
+If you would like to read the first chapter of Never Say Never, go HERE.

 This week, the